Christopher Levett: Life

 But despite his better connections, the tide of history was not in his favour.
 His salesmanship fell short.
 Public interest waned, as new settlements in Virginia and elsewhere took center stage.
 King Charles I's growing problems ate away at interest in colonisation.
-The King's appeal for money in Yorkshire parishes to support the Levett scheme never yielded much.
+The king's appeal for money in Yorkshire parishes to support the Levett scheme never yielded much.
 The gathering storm of Roundhead rebellion put Levett's benefactors under strain.

 In the meantime Levett was assigned to more pressing matters in England.
 On 5 October 1625, Capt.
 Levett was at the helm of HMS Susan and Ellen as part of Lord Wimbledon's fleet of 80 English and 16 Dutch vessels sailing against the Spanish fleet at Cadiz.
 The expedition, mounted by King Charles I who pressured his subjects to fund it, was an abject failure, and the fleet returned to England in disgrace.
 Levett later complained bitterly of the experience, claiming that even as a Royal Navy captain, he'd been treated "no better than a meare slave" by those in charge.

 Levett never returned to Maine, and the small group of men he left behind in a stone house were never heard from again.
 Levett's patented lands eventually passed to a group of Plymouth merchants as Levett's attention was diverted to more pressing Naval matters.
 Eventually Levett returned to the Massachusetts Bay Colony, where he met with Governor John Winthrop in 1630, and he died aboard the return voyage home.
 The body of the early adventurer was buried at sea, and his wife was forced to appear at a Bristol court the following year to recover his effects.

 Fort Levett on Cushing Island, Maine in Portland Harbor is named for this early explorer.
 Present-day York County, Maine, derives its name from Capt.
 Levett's early appellation for his Maine settlement.

 Even in death, Capt.
 Levett could not avoid the controversies roiling the age.
 Letters he carried aboard the vessel Porcupine, addressed by John Winthrop and other leaders of the Massachusetts Bay Colony to sympathetic friends in England, fell into the hands of Puritan foes in England, apparently after Levett's possessions were searched after his death.
 The letters stirred up some measure of controversy in England for the unfavorable stance the writers took toward the English church.

 Capt.
 Levett had six children, four by his first wife Mercy More, who was the daughter of Rev. Robert More, a Puritan rector in Guiseley, Yorkshire.
 He married a second time to Frances Lottisham, daughter of Oliver Lottisham of Somersetshire, and by her he had another two children.
 A son, Jeremiah (Jeremy), graduated from Trinity College, Cambridge, and became the rector of Leyton, Essex.
-His daughter Sarah married the Right Rev. Robert Hitch, Rector of Normanton, West Yorkshire and later Dean of York.
+His daughter Sarah married the Right Rev. Robert Hitch, Rector of Normanton, West Riding of Yorkshire and later Dean of York.